Iodine I-131 With or Without Selumetinib in Treating Patients With Recurrent or Metastatic Thyroid Cancer

 - Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, hepatitis B infection, hepatitis C infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements

-- Receiving any other investigational agent which would be considered as a treatment for the primary neoplasm
+- Receiving any other investigational agent which would be considered as a treatment for the primary neoplasm.
+(NOTE: Performance of investigational 124I PET/CT scans is allowed prior to and during conduct of this study)

 - Other active malignancy =< 2 years prior to registration that will interfere with conduct of this trial; EXCEPTIONS: non-melanotic skin cancer or carcinoma-in-situ of the cervix; NOTE: if there is a history of prior malignancy, patients must not be receiving other specific treatment (chemotherapy, hormonal therapy, radiation) for their cancer